PBrockmann/ipython_ferretmagic/README.md

 * pdf are not embedded in the notebook
 * Only one plot can be rendered per cell
-* Limitations are the ones exposed from pyferret (the qualifier /pattern is not usable for example) for example .
+* Limitations are the ones exposed from pyferret (the qualifier /pattern is not usable for example) for example.
 Read http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret/known-issues